 - 1. Music Education

 - a.
 Outstanding Student Teacher

 - b.
 Publication Award

 - 2. Theory and Composition

 - a.
 Outstanding undergraduate student in ear training

 - b.
 Outstanding undergraduate student in harmony

 - 3. Pi Kappa Lambda Induction Ceremonies

 - 4. Dean of the School of Music and Fine Arts

 - a.
 All endowed and named scholarships

 - b.
-Other special awards as determined by Faculty Committee.
+Other special awards as determined by the Faculty Committee.

-All awards are not given every year.
+Not all awards are given every year.
 Other awards, honors, and scholarships may be given when appropriate.